Full Terms and Conditions

 We understand that specific sectors traditionally offer unpaid experience in order for students to gain a foothold in the industry, e.g. media and arts, however, we review each unpaid opportunity on a case by case basis.

 Recruitment of non-EEA students and graduates

 The Careers Centre does not accept advertisements that contain a blanket ban on the recruitment of non-EEA students and graduates, unless the vacancy is exempt from discrimination provisions under the Equality Act etc. However, rather than reject the vacancy, The Careers Centre will remove any statements containing the phrase "candidates must have permission to work in the UK" (or similar) before publishing.
 This type of statement could deter potentially eligible candidates from applying for job vacancies and is misleading.
 The Careers Centre recommends that employers treat all candidates the same and assess their applications on merits and suitability for the job alone.
-In order to fulfill your obligations as an employer, we suggest that you provide information to all candidates called for interview of the documentation that you require to assess eligibility to work in the UK.
+In order to fulfil your obligations as an employer, we suggest that you provide information to all candidates called for interview of the documentation that you require to assess eligibility to work in the UK.
 You should also consider giving potential employees the option of indicating if they will need assistance from your company in applying for immigration permission to work in the UK.

 We can only advertise home based support for individuals in receipt of Direct Payments or a personal budget from the local council, for which you must provide evidence by way of a recent letter from your direct payments / personal budget team worker.
 The roles advertised by Direct Payment holders may include personal assistants, carers, tutors, cleaners and gardeners, for example.
 If you cannot provide evidence, unfortunately we will not be able to advertise your position.

 As part of a University-wide policy, The Careers Centre will not advertise part-time jobs that require students to work more than 20 hours a week during term time.
 This is because we do not want students' work to interfere with their studies.